 Japan expands virus alert in Tokyo area as surge spreads

-TOKYO (AP) — Japan is set to raise the coronavirus alert level in Tokyo’s three neighboring prefectures and a forth area in central Japan to allow tougher measures as a more contagious coronavirus variant spreads, along with doubts whether the Olympics can go ahead.
-The move comes only four days after Tokyo was placed on alert while the vaccination campaign has covered less than 1% of the population.
-The new measures allow heads of the prefectures to mandate shorter hours for bars and restaurants, along with punishments for violators and compensation for those who comply.
-On Thursday, two top officials said there was a possibility the Tokyo Games could be canceled or even if they proceed, it might be without fans.
+TOKYO (AP) — Japan has decided to raise the coronavirus alert level in the capital’s three neighboring prefectures and a fourth area in central Japan to allow tougher measures as a more contagious coronavirus variant spreads and adds to doubts about whether the Tokyo Olympics can go ahead.
+The government on Friday approved the alert status for Kanagawa, Saitama and Chiba prefectures in the capital region and Aichi in central Japan.
+The measure will allow heads of the prefectures to mandate shorter hours for bars and restaurants, along with punishments for violators and compensation for those who comply.
+The measures are to begin Monday and continue through May 11 after the end of Japan’s “golden week” holidays.